burak-celik/atavehicledataset/README.md

 # ATA Vehicle Dataset
-This repository has been created to share the dataset used in the related article (information about the article will be added after the article is published).
+This repository has been created to share the dataset used in the related article (Analysing Headway Spacing and Calculating Passenger Car Equivalent Values Using Computer Vision and International Dataset-2025).
 Dataset link: https://drive.google.com/file/d/1dZE5cGP3qt5WjaSEUWhzqfwucP2NTKBs/view?usp=sharing

 Dataset Password: 147258369.Brk